 All MLIS applicants are admitted to the course-based route.
 You have the option to change your selection once you are in the program.
 Students interested in completing the thesis-based MLIS may change their program route to the thesis route after their 1st year of study in the course-based MLIS program.

-Course based route: 16 courses and a capping exercise = *48-credits
+- Course-based route: 13 courses and a capping exercise = ★39

 The decision to pursue a thesis depends on the nature of the student's research interests and career goals.
 Students interested in pursuing the thesis route should review the School's Thesis-based MLIS Procedure.